Yeppoon

 Scawfell Island, Goldsmith Island and onto Gulnare Inlet, Whitsunday Island

 On leaving Scawfell Island for Goldsmith, it felt like a homecoming - we'd been to Goldsmith Island before, and it being part of the Whitsunday group of Islands, this was the first anchorage where we started to feel like we were "home."
-Of course, there is still another 180 nM to go before we reach Townsville, but coming into Goldsmith Island we got phone and internet connections again, and suddenly it felt like we'd sailed out of the wilderness and into the arms of friends.
+Of course, there is still another 180 nautical miles to go before we reach Townsville, but coming into Goldsmith Island we got phone and internet connections again, and suddenly it felt like we'd sailed out of the wilderness and into the arms of friends.

 We spent a night at Goldsmith and then moved onto Gulnare Inlet on the southern side of Whitsunday Island.
 Last night's sleep was long and peaceful, given the water is dead flat here.